Soothing Bath Bombs

 - Mix in your mica and botanicals (optional).

 - Make a well in the centre.
-Add the castor oil and essential oil.
+Add the castor and essential oils.
 Using your fingers start mixing the ingredients together.
 Be aware that if you have any cuts on your hands this will sting and you will need to use rubber gloves.

 - Continue mixing with your hands until the mixture is fully combined.